How To Choose The Right Warmth Level For Your Down

 For example, looking at the chart above:

-If you are an "average" sleeper with a bedroom temperature of about 60° to 65°, we suggest the Light warmth.
+If you are an "average" sleeper with a bedroom temperature of about 60°, we'd suggest the Light warmth (if you prefer a lighter warmth) or the Winter warmth (if you prefer a more "enveloping" warmth).

-If you are a cold sleeper, and your bedroom is 60° to 65°, we suggest the Winter warmth .
+If you are a cold sleeper, and your bedroom is 60°, we'd recommend the Winter warmth, or for the very cold sleeper, the Canadian Winter.

-If you are a warm sleeper and your bedroom is 60° to 65°, we suggest the Ultra Light warmth.
+If you are a warm sleeper and your bedroom is 60°, we'd recommend the Light warmth, or for the very warm sleeper, the Ultra Light.

 You may also want to see these videos, that show each of our warmth levels.